6 Things To Do Immediately After Getting Retrenched

-Managed by the Social Security Organization (Socso), the EIS (Employment Insurance System) scheme was introduced to help retrenched workers to get by while they look for something new.
+Managed by the Social Security Organization (Socso), the EIS (Employment Insurance System) scheme was introduced to help retrenched workers get by while they look for a new source of income.

 If you’re let go or have to resign abruptly from your company, the EIS will pay you a percentage of your monthly salary for six months.
 On top of that, you will also be eligible for a monthly allowance of up to RM600 for up to three months.